Faiisu/ecom-campaigns-management/frontend/README.md

 # E-commerce System Frontend

 This is the frontend application for the E-commerce System, built with React, TypeScript, and Vite.
-It provides a modern, responsive user interface for users to browse products, manage their cart, and complete purchases.

-## Features
-- **Authentication**: Login as a guest only
-- **Campaigns Management**: create custom campaigns system
-- **Product Listing**: Browse and search for products with various categories.
-- **Shopping Cart**: Add items to cart, view summary, and apply discounts.
-- **Campaigns & Discounts**: Apply promotional campaigns to cart items.

 ## Tech Stack